SDP-2024/pool-ball-tracker/README.md

 - **Ball detection** - Performs ball detection using pre-trained computer vision model.
 - **Camera calibration** - Calibrates the camera to remove distortion.
+- **Coordinate calibration** - Includes a custom tool for configuring offsets from the camera detections to real-world coordinates.
 - **Obstruction detection** - Uses an autoencoder to detect obstructions on the table for increased safety.
 - **Configuration** - Key features can be modified with an intuative configuration file, with support for multiple profiles.
 - **Network Communication** - Communicates with the Pool-Pal app and gantry system.